 Previous incidents and maintenance

-All previous incidents and maintenance are listed below the Regions and Services section in chronological order, from latest to oldest.
+Previous incidents and maintenance activities are listed under the Recent events section in chronological order, from latest to oldest.